toogood208/LeadGenerator/README.md

 # LeadGenerator
+this is the back end code to my phone number generator app, you can view the code here

+## functionality
-this application generate Nigerian phone numbers for code calling i.e 0803-344-8976
+It generate nigeria phone numbers for cold calling i.e